top of page

 Search Results

-123 results found with an empty search
+144 results found with an empty search

-Other Pages (87)
+Other Pages (92)

 • Noggin Educational Foundation|Educational Services|Parent Resources

 At Noggin we believe that ALL students deserve a shot at a bright future.
 We are closing the achievement gap by providing tutoring, fun summer enrichment programs, and resources for parents.
 1/13 Our mission is to help close the achievement gap for economically disadvantaged children by improving educational opportunities for students, supporting families, and encouraging excellence and innovation in the classroom.
 Learn More PRIVATE TUTORING Students meet for private tutoring sessions with an experienced classroom teacher to bridge gaps in learning.
 Next STEM CAMPS Our STEM camps provide a strong introduction to the world of Robotics and teach students to create digital stories, games, and animations through computer coding.
 Next SPECIAL EDUCATION ADVOCACY Advocates provide parental support to assist in obtaining services and accommodations at school.
 Next CAREERS EXPOSURE Professionals from a variety of careers speak to groups of students about their work, education, and background followed by interactive Q&A sessions.
 Next SUMMER ENRICHMENT Summers Producing Academically Ready Kids (S.P.A.R.K.) provides fun, interactive math & reading enrichment activities and games all summer to reduce or prevent summer learning loss.
 Next OUR APPROACH At Noggin, we have adopted a multi-pronged approach to closing the achievement gap.
 Students enrolled with Noggin have access to multiple programs to help close gaps in learning and give them the knowledge and skills to thrive in college and in their careers.
 After a multi-year investment, each Noggin Kid will have a diverse range of opportunities aligned with their aspirations following high school graduation.
 Join us in supporting our amazing students because every child deserves a shot at a bright future!
-Multi-Pronged Approach Average Annual Impact 1000 Students Impacted 400 Backpacks Distributed 400 Hours Tutored View our 2024 Annual Report Noggin's math and reading instruction and tutoring is provided exclusively by experienced classroom teachers.
+Multi-Pronged Approach Average Annual Impact 700 Students Impacted 230 Backpacks Distributed 625 Hours Tutored View our 2025 Annual Report Noggin's math and reading instruction and tutoring is provided exclusively by experienced classroom teachers.
 Significant learning gaps have been caused by the Pandemic and the teacher shortage.
 According to the National Assessment of Educational Progress (NAEP), a majority of states saw scores decline for fourth- and eighth-graders in mathematics and reading between 2019 and 2022.
 Reading and math proficiency is the lowest it has been in decades.
 A study by the Annie E. Casey Foundation shows that four of every five students who come from low-income households don’t meet reading proficiency requirements.
 At Noggin, we exclusively utilize experienced classroom teachers to provide math and reading instruction as they are uniquely equipped to bridge learning gaps.
 Studies show that high-quality afterschool, summer learning, and tutoring programs are associated with 4-5 months of academic gains and positive impact on behavior and attendance.
 National Bureau of Economic Research July 2020 Don't miss out!
 Stay informed with news and updates.
 Subscribe Now Every Child Deserves A Shot At A Bright Future!
 Partner With Us!
-8 Ways to Give Volunteer Donate Now By the end of 4th grade low-income students are already two years behind grade level.
+8 Ways to Give Volunteer Donate Now Recurring Giving By the end of 4th grade low-income students are already two years behind grade level.

 View All

-Blog Posts (28)
+Blog Posts (30)

 • Year 10